 Arts Council of Greater BR celebrates 50th anniversary | Entertainment/Life

-About 650 guests got groovy in the best looks from the 1970s Thursday night at the Baton Rouge Arts Council’s MPAC.
+About 650 guests got groovy in the best looks from the 1970s at the Baton Rouge Arts Council’s MPAC on Thursday night.
 The event marked the golden anniversary of the Arts Council of Greater Baton Rouge at the Cary Saurage Community Arts Center with great music, food and fun.

 SupaFly entertained the crowd for a street dance outside while artists painted guests’ portraits on gallery windows and aerialists performed on aerial silks.
 Inside, DJ Marquis had the dance floor hopping while a karaoke room was in full swing on the second floor.
 On the third floor, guests enjoyed the Breezy view of the Mississippi River bridge as well as music and a variety of foods.